Many or all companies we feature compensate us. Compensation and editorial

 • May consider borrowers with thin or no credit profile

-And if you don’t have a credit history, Upstart might still consider you.
+If you don’t have a credit history, Upstart might still consider you.
 Upstart will look toward lending criteria beyond your credit and income—considering your educational background and employment—when reviewing your application.

-Pros and cons of home improvement loans
+Pros and cons of loans for home improvement

 Consider the following before taking out a personal loan for home improvements.